5. Controllers

 AppDbContextinjected into it for our use - Has 1

-ActionResult, decorated with[HttpGet], that returns a collection of platforms- The endpoint (
+ActionResult, decorated with[HttpGet], that returns a collection of platforms- The endpoint can be reached at the following route:

 The action result is an async method returning a Task of type ActionResult<IEnumerable<Platform>>.